Map Listing Overview

 Terms Query Settings Section

 The following Terms Query section is accessible only in Elementor.
-Use it if you want to display content depending on WordPress taxonomies.
+It can be used to display content depending on WordPress taxonomies.

 Users Query Settings Section

-Get the content concerning WordPress users with the help of the next Users Query section.
+The content concerning WordPress users can be received with the help of the next Users Query section.
 This section is also unavailable in the Block Editor.

 Widget/Block Visibility Settings Section